Gizra/Gizra-Way-Book/who_are_we.md

 ## Theatrical Recognition

-Even though we were handed a significant module, Gizra was still quite unknown by the international community.
-We did however hire our first employees: an office manager who was also a project manager, and followed by a developer.
+Even though they were handed a significant module, Gizra was still quite unknown by the international community.
+They did however hire our first employees: an office manager who was also a project manager, and followed by a developer.

 Amitai, being the maintainer of Organic groups, indeed started [re-writing](https://www.drupal.org/node/567840) the module and upgrading its architecture to make it ready for the, back then, new Drupal 7 release.